Ohio business insurance

 is securing insurance coverage.
 Like many business regulations and practices, insurance laws vary by state.
 The kind of coverages required, minimums and limits, and all other matters of your insurance policies depend on not just federal

 laws but state mandates.
 This guide will walk you through what business insurance looks like in Ohio, and what’s legally required for you to take out.
 Let’s do this.

+and companies, as well as shopping for insurance for policy seekers.
 For business insurance in particular, there are two major insurance requirements the ODI oversees for all businesses in Ohio:

 In addition to the two required types of business insurance, it’s recommended that you also have a general liability and/or professional liability policy.

+Ohio Bureau of Workers’ Compensation (BWC), rather than by private insurance companies.
 Here’s an overview as to how Ohio’s workers’ compensation insurance works.
 Requirements – The specific requirements for who must carry

 workers’ compensation insurance include: Every business with any number of employees (even just one) must have workers’ compensation insurance, with a few exceptions: